IBM/car-auction-network-fabric-node-sdk/README.md

 Successfully enrolled member user "user1"User1 was successfully registered and enrolled and is ready to interact with the fabric network
 ```

+If you get an error (connection timeout) - don't worry.
+If you go to the top-right corner of IBM Blockchain Platform, and then click *reset network* and then you run through the steps again, everything should work.

 🙌🏼 Nice!
 You are almost there!

 ## Step 4.
 Invoking Chaincode